About the Author

 In seven years with AP, Katz also reported from Washington, Mexico City, New York, China, Jerusalem, Santo Domingo, and across the Caribbean.
-He has recently contributed to the New Yorker, Foreign Policy, The Guardian, Gawker, Slate, Beacon Reader, and other publications.
+He has recently contributed to the New Yorker, New Republic, Foreign Policy, Guardian, Gawker, Slate, Beacon Reader, and other publications.
 Katz is a frequent guest on radio and television, with appearances including NBC Nightly News, the Tavis Smiley Show, MSNBC’s Melissa Harris-Perry Show, the BBC, Democracy Now!, France 24, Fox News’ On the Record with Greta van Susteren, Al Jazeera America, NPR’s Morning Edition and other shows, and has been an invited speaker at dozens of universities and other institutions.

 For speaking engagements contact: